RussellSpitzer/RussellSpitzer.github.io/_posts/2016-2-16-Multiple-Clusters-SparkSql-Cassandra.md

 This will internally make two Cluster configurations, one for "ClusterOne" and one for "ClusterTwo".
 Each of these will make their own connection to their respective Clusters.

-Then we performing our `DataFrame` operations we need to specify which Cluster we are using.
+Then when we are performing our `DataFrame` operations we need to specify which Cluster configuration each dataframe operation should use.
 This is done via an Option which is passed to the read or write operation.

 ```scala
 //Read from ClusterOne